kvarak/dnd/docs/_Classes/druid.md

 You can expend one use of your Wild Shape as a ***bonus action*** to use this feature without casting a druid spell.
 If you use this feature this way, the wind lasts for 1 minute or until concentration is broken (as if concentrating on a spell).

 ### Sprinting Sands
-From 6th level, when you use an ***action*** to cast a druid spell of 1st level and higher, you can use a ***bonus action*** to take the Dash or Disengage action.
+When you use an ***action*** to cast a druid spell of 1st level and higher, you can use a ***bonus action*** to take the Dash or Disengage action.

 Additionally, while you are surrounded by the wind from your Shifting Sands, moving through nonmagical difficult terrain costs you no extra movement, and you ignore obstacles and hazards on the ground, such as caltrops and the grease spell.

 ### Howling Sands
-Starting at 10th level, when a creature fails on a saving throw against your Shifting Sands, you can apply one of the following options:
+When a creature fails on a saving throw against your Shifting Sands, you can apply one of the following options:
-* The creature takes slashing damage equal to half your druid level + your Wisdom modifier.
+- The creature takes slashing damage equal to half your druid level + your Wisdom modifier.
-* The creature is blinded and deafened while in the vortex.
+- The creature is blinded and deafened while in the vortex.
-* The creature's speed is halved until the end of its next turn.
+- The creature's speed is halved until the end of its next turn.

 ### Raging Sands
-By 14th level, your Shifting Sands no longer requires concentration, and you can use your Shifting Sands when you cast any druid spell of 1st level and higher.
+Your Shifting Sands no longer requires concentration, and you can use your Shifting Sands when you cast any druid spell of 1st level and higher.

 Additionally, while you are surrounded by the wind from your Shifting Sands, you gain flying speed equal to your walking speed.